gaviosha/gaviosha/README.md

 ---

-I’m currently working on two projects...
+I’m currently working on ...
-  * Robust inference for change points in piecewise polynomials
+  * Some non-parametric change point problems in stochastic frontier analysis
-  * Recovering causal structures in change point regressions
+  * An online procedure for detecting the onset of unit roots

 Upcoming talks and conferences...
-  * I will be at the [CMStatistics](http://www.cmstatistics.org/CMStatistics2023/) session "structured multivariate and functional data" this December
+  * I will give a talk at the [HiTEc Spring workshop](https://www.cmstatistics.org/hiteccodes2024/index.php) session on "theoretical and computational aspects of complex data models"

 Outside of my PhD work I...
   * Help to organize the [stats PhD reading group](https://lse-stats-phd-reading-group.github.io/)